 Justin Mohamed, Director

-Justin Mohamed is the Chief Executive Officer of Reconciliation Australia and a proud Aboriginal man of the Gooreng Gooreng nation near Bundaberg in Queensland.
+Justin Mohamed is the Chief Executive Officer of Equity Health Solutions Pty Ltd. He is a proud Aboriginal man of the Gooreng Gooreng nation near Bundaberg in Queensland.
 Justin has dedicated the past 25 years to working towards building a stronger and healthier nation for Aboriginal and Torres Strait Islander peoples.

 Justin believes that better health is linked to the positive outcomes of reconciliation, and that achieving better health for his people will lead to improved education and employment outcomes, financial security, social participation and respect.

-At Reconciliation Australia, Justin leads the organisation in its vision to create a more just, equitable and reconciled Australia through key programs and initiatives, including Reconciliation Action Plans, Narragunnawali Reconciliation in Schools and Early Learning, and National Reconciliation Week.
+Justin was formerly CEO of Reconciliation Australia, where he led the organisation in its vision to create a more just, equitable and reconciled Australia through key programs and initiatives, including Reconciliation Action Plans, Narragunnawali Reconciliation in Schools and Early Learning, and National Reconciliation Week.

 Supply Nation Team

 Laura was appointed CEO of Supply Nation in May 2015, having been involved with the organisation since its inception through her work with two founding member companies, Leighton Holdings and Qantas Airways.